North German thaler: The Reichsthaler specie

 In 1566 the Holy Roman Empire first introduced the Reichsthaler specie as a standard silver coin of all German states, minted 9 to a Cologne Mark of fine silver, or 25.984 g.
-It was divided in 24 gutegroschen, with each gutegroschen divided into 12 pfennig.
+It was divided into 24 gutegroschen, with each gutegroschen divided into 12 pfennig.
 Its value versus the currency unit, the guilder, rose from 1.2 gulden after 1566 to 1.5 gulden in 1618 just before the Thirty Years' War and Kipper und Wipper financial crisis destroyed the value of the gulden as well as Germany's financial system.

 Lower-valued thaler after 1630

 After 1630 the different North German states reconstructed their currency systems with a Thaler worth 24 gutegroschen or 1 1/2 gulden, but little is on record with regard to the mint systems until after 1667.
 They were thus on a de facto thaler currency system with some uncertainty in the thaler's value versus the Reichsthaler specie.
 A currency trial done in 1665 indicated a lower prevailing (and unofficial) rate of 14 1/4 gulden or 9 1/2 thaler to a Cologne Mark.

 Here is a summary of the evolution of standards of the North German thaler from 1667 to 1873 in grams of silver, together with the Reichsthaler specie (or Conventionsthaler specie after 1753), the Austro-Hungarian florin and the South German gulden.